Common Questions about Your Diagnosis of Pilonidal Disease

 What will recovery be like?

-Most patients experiencevery little discomfortfrom the operation.
-Most individuals experience some numbness on the side of the flap that can take around 6-8 weeks to completely go away.
+Most patients experience very little discomfort from the operation.
+After surgery, individuals experience numbness on the side of the flap that can take 6-8 weeks to completely go away.
 The numbness always goes away.

-The discomfort is usually well controlled with the two prescribed pain medications: Ibuprofen and a narcotic (typically Oxycodone).
-The Ibuprofen should be taken regularly, three times a day with meals, and the narcotic pain reliever should be taken only as needed for additional discomfort.
-Please take all pain medications with food or they may cause nausea.
+The discomfort is usually well controlled with the two prescribed pain medications: ibuprofen and a narcotic (typically Oxycodone/Acetaminophen).
+Ibuprofen should be taken regularly, three times a day with meals, and the narcotic pain reliever should be taken only as needed for additional discomfort.
+Please take all pain medications with food, as they may cause nausea.

 Additionally, you will be prescribed an antibiotic for two weeks after the procedure to decrease your chance of developing a postoperative infection.